 - Belize Has English as Their Official Language -This fact cannot be understated in its importance.
 This reduced need for translations and the associated costs and time can mean that a Belize International Trust can be a much more efficient and clearcut prospect than its counterparts in non-English speaking countries.

 The crux of a Belize International Trust is this: The legal title (ownership) of an asset is no longer owned by an individual, but by a trust.
 The control of the said asset/title is also separate from the benefits derived from the asset.
 This has several advantages for the beneficiaries of trusts depending on various factors.
 Please feel free to contact our office to discuss your specific scenario.
 The staff at Wrobel & Co., Attorneys-at-Law is well versed in all aspects of law applicable to Belize and would be more than happy to analyse your personal situation and propose a tailored solution to fulfill your needs and wishes.

 We hope this article has given you an overview of the features and benefits of a Belize International Trust.
 The information provided in this article is of an educational nature only and does not constitute financial or tax advice.
 Please contact a professional attorney and tax advisor in your jurisdiction to seek your own advice.

-Belize features a climate conducive to offshore banking, international business companies (IBCs), limited liability companies (LLCs), shelf companies, offshore foundations, offshore trusts, and other international financial mechanisms that provide a confidential, safe home for your money.
+Belize features a climate conducive to private banking, international business companies (IBCs), limited liability companies (LLCs), shelf companies, offshore foundations, offshore trusts, and other international financial mechanisms that provide a confidential, safe home for your money.
 Small wonder that Belize is considered one of the best countries for offshore accounts and offshore banking in the world.